ISAAKiel/statuAAR/README.md

 # statuAAR

-Approximation of body hight of humans according to several conveniant estimation formula.
+Human stature approximation according to several conveniant estimation formula.

 For a general introduction: